mvwtest/message-in-a-bubble/README.md

 The apk will be located in the `message-in-a-bubble/app/build/outputs/apk` folder.

+Make sure `XmppConnection.java` has the necessary information to connect to your server.

 #### Server

 You can use whichever XMPP server you like.
-However, in folder `openfire`, you can find the required files to set up a dockerized Openfire server with an external MySQL database.
+However, in folder `openfire`, you can find the required files to setup a dockerized Openfire server with an external MySQL database.
 You will need to have installed both [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
 Navigate to the `openfire` folder and start up the server by running the `docker-compose.yml` file with Docker Compose.